Some SLURM Commands

 # please note that a batch job ordering one GPU must be non-exclisive in order not to block the remaining GPU of the node

-the right partition will be chosen for you, you do not need to request a partition.
+The right partition will be chosen for you, you do not need to request a partition.

 Submitting to specific partition